AbnormalPoof/FunkerSelector/docs/Funker Selector JSON Character Format.md

 ```json
 "mustUnlock": false
 ```
-Wether or not you need to unlock the character's associated Playable Character first in order for them to be shown.
+Wether or not you need to unlock the character's associated Playable Character first in order for them to be playable.
 This won't do anything if the Character ID isn't associated with a Playable Character.

 ---